-But because it is so basic it forms the base of so many other great recipes like my Creamy Chicken and Mushroom Crepes, Ultimate Mac and Cheese Bites and a Cheese Souffle.
+But because it is so basic it forms the base of so many other great recipes like my Creamy Chicken and Mushroom Crepes, Ultimate Mac and Cheese Bites, or my decadent Cheese Souffle.
 So once you master how to make a great béchamel sauce you can use it for so many other recipes!
-So it’s a good sauce to have in the repertoire.
+So it's a good sauce to have in the repertoire.

 Combine the Sun-Dried Tomato Pesto with the Béchamel Sauce

 Béchamel sauce takes on a whole new flavor once you add in the sun-dried tomato pesto.
 It creates this beautiful creamy, tomato sauce that's just perfect as a quick and easy pasta sauce.

 If your sauce is too thick for your liking, you can add in a ladle or two of the hot pasta water.
 This will think out your sauce while keeping it hot.

 I think the perfect thickness for pasta sauce is a similar consistency to pancake batter.
 But sometimes as your sauce sits on simmer, the flour in the béchamel sauce can continue to thicken so if that happens just thin it out with the pasta water.

 At this stage, I like to add some fresh spinach to the sauce for a little more nutritional value.
 But you could also use kale or swiss chard, or pop in some broccoli or frozen peas too.